-And as far as the Cajun seasoning goes, use your favorite blend.
-I like the balance of Slap Ya Mama’s taste and also this recipe for a homemade Cajun seasoning blend from George Graham’s Acadiana Table is delicious and easy to make.
+- Cajun seasoning - use your favorite blend.
+I like the balance of Slap Ya Mama's taste and also this recipe for my Pink Cajun Seasoning Blend made with pink salt.

-By putting a half gallon Ziplok bag in a bowl before pouring in the marinade ingredients you get less mess from spills.
-The half gallon bags are the perfect size for marinating these dogs.
+You'll get less mess from spills by putting a half-gallon Ziplok bag in a bowl before pouring in the marinade ingredients.
+The half-gallon bags are the perfect size for marinating these dogs.
 You can order them by clicking the above link.

 Warming The Buns